 Earlier this month, CSOFT hosted our 8th Annual World Operations Summit, a week-long event traditionally hosted at CSOFT’s World Headquarters in the heart of Beijing.
 During this event, we invite our extended team members from around the world—including linguists, clients and industry experts—for an intensive series of training sessions, presentations, teambuilding and localization-focused discussions.

 This year, we were thrilled to have Inna Geller of Geller Translation Solutions join us as a guest speaker.
-Her presentation on translation risk management was so informative and precise that we asked her if she was willing to do a follow-up interview to expound her risk management expertise for the benefit of our audience.
+Her presentation on translation management was so informative and precise that we asked her if she was willing to do a follow-up interview to expound her risk management expertise for the benefit of our audience.
 Lucky for you and I, she generously agreed!
-So check out the interview below to find out what the lovely and talented Inna Geller has to say about translation risk management.
+So check out the interview below to find out what the lovely and talented Inna Geller has to say about translation management.

 Inna: Before we define risk management, I think we need to first answer the question, “What is risk?”
 We can’t manage something if we don’t know what it is.
 So let me answer that one first.